-Real-world labor discrimination is an important and difficult problem that has been studied for many years [61].
+Real-world labor discrimination is an important and difficult problem that has been studied for many years [60].
 Some researchers approach the problem from the perception side, by conducting surveys [8] or performing controlled experiments [12, 22].
 Other studies focus on measuring the consequences of labor discrimination by using large, observational data sets to find systematic disparities between groups [1, 2].

 Although we are unaware of any studies that examine labor discrimination on online freelance marketplaces, studies have found racial and gender discrimination in other online contexts.
-For example, Latanya Sweeney found that Google served ads that disparaged African Americans [58], while Datta et al. found that Google did not show ads for high-paying jobs from women [20].
-Similarly, two studies have found that female and Black sellers on eBay earn less that male and White sellers, respectively [4, 36].
+For example, Latanya Sweeney found that Google served ads that disparaged African Americans [57], while Datta et al. found that Google did not show ads for high-paying jobs from women [20].
+Similarly, two studies have found that female and Black sellers on eBay earn less that male and White sellers, respectively [4, 35].
 Edelman et al. used field experiments to reveal that hosts on Airbnb are less likely to rent properties to racial minorities [23].
-Finally, Wagner et al. found that biased language was used to describe women in Wikipedia articles [63].
+Finally, Wagner et al. found that biased language was used to describe women in Wikipedia articles [62].

-Two studies that are closely related to ours examine discrimination by workers against customers in freelancing markets.
-Thebault et al. surveyed workers on TaskRabbit from the Chicago metropolitan area, and found that they were less likely to accept requests from customers in the socioeconomically disadvantaged South Side area, as well as from the suburbs [60].
-Similarly, Ge et al. found that Uber drivers canceled rides for men with Black-sounding names more than twice as often as for other men [27].
+The study that is most closely related to ours is by The-bault et al. [59].
+In this work, the authors surveyed workers on TaskRabbit from the Chicago metropolitan area, and found that they were less likely to accept requests from customer in the socioeconomically disadvantaged South Side area, as well as from the suburbs.
 In contrast, our study examines discrimination by customers against workers, rather than by workers against customers.

 Mechanisms of Discrimination.
 Our study is motivated by prior work that posits that the design of websites may exacerbate preexisting social biases.
-Prior work has found that this may occur through the design of pricing mechanisms [24], selective revelation of user information [45], or the form in which information is disclosed [10, 13, 19, 26].
+Prior work has found that this may occur through the design of pricing mechanisms [24], selective revelation of user information [44], or the form in which information is disclosed [10, 13, 19, 26].

 Many studies in social science have focused on the consequences of status differentiation.
-High status individuals tend to be more influential and receive more attention [6, 7], fare better in the educational system, and have better prospects in the labor market [46, 53, 42].
-Other studies show that men are assumed to be more worthy than women [21, 11, 32, 46, 50] or that Whites are seen as more competent [16, 55].
-Status differentiation is thus considered a major source of social inequality that affects virtually all aspects of individuals' lives [51].
+High status individuals tend to be more influential and receive more attention [6, 7], fare better in the educational system, and have better prospects in the labor market [45, 52, 41].
+Other studies show that men are assumed to be more worthy than women [21, 11, 31, 45, 49] or that Whites are seen as more competent [16, 54].
+Status differentiation is thus considered a major source of social inequality that affects virtually all aspects of individuals' lives [50].

 In this study, we examine two freelancing websites that present workers in ranked lists in response to queries from customers.
-Work from the information retrieval community has shown that the items at the top of search rankings are far more likely to be clicked on by users [49, 18].
-When the ranked items are human workers in a free-lancing marketplace, the ranking algorithm can viewed as creating status differentiation.
+Work from the information retrieval community has shown that the items at the top of search rankings are far more likely to be clicked on by users [48, 18].
+When the ranked items are human workers in a freelancing marketplace, the ranking algorithm can viewed as creating status differentiation.
 This opens the door for the reinforcement of social biases, if the ranking algorithm itself is afflicted by bias.